 The Finance field in Laurier’s PhD in Management program is designed for the brightest and hardest-working individuals who are seeking academic and research positions.
 We welcome applications from students in business and related fields, such as economics, accounting, statistics and mathematics.

 Our invigorating research environment is supported by highly productive and internationally recognized scholars who publish in top journals.
 As well, many of our graduate students have won best paper awards at conferences and have published their work in high-ranked journals.

 Building on finance theory, our PhD students undertake research in four key areas of financial management: financial markets, corporate finance and governance, options and futures, and market microstructure.

 We create a nurturing environment where you have access to:

 The program is structured to be completed in four years.
-In the first two years, you will complete 13 half-credit courses and write the comprehensive exams.
-Comprehensive exams are typically completed at the end of your second year.
+In the first two years, you will complete 11 half-credit courses and write the comprehensive exams.
+Comprehensive exams are completed at the end of your first year.
 In the third and fourth years of the program, you will propose and complete your dissertation.
 In order to develop and refine your research skills, you are expected to engage in research throughout the program.